naresh0839/codeit/README.md

 - `Step 3`: Use colab to work faster and efficiently.
 - `Step 4`: Open a new notebook in colab and upload respective language datasets for training, testing and high/low resource and edit file_name variable to respective high low, test file to respective test file name.
 - `Step 5`: Go to line number 616 617 618 where comment (s2s = torch.load('saved.pt')) this line and uncomment the the above two train and save statements.
-- `Step 6`: Run this code , after 30 Epochs u will get two graphs for Loss and Accuracy and actual prediction data.
+- `Step 6`: Run this code, after 30 Epochs u will get two graphs for Loss and Accuracy and actual prediction data.
 - `Step 7`: You will get test accuracy printed at second last line in ouput.

 ## Folder Structure: